 Beaver Dam is a medium-sized city located in the state of Wisconsin.
 With a population of 16,564 people and five constituent neighborhoods, Beaver Dam is the 49th largest community in Wisconsin.

-Beaver Dam is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Beaver Dam is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Beaver Dam who work in office and administrative support (12.65%), sales jobs (8.09%), and management occupations (7.25%).
+Unlike some cities, Beaver Dam isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Beaver Dam are a mix of both white- and blue-collar jobs.
+Overall, Beaver Dam is a city of production and manufacturing workers, service providers, and sales and office workers.
+There are especially a lot of people living in Beaver Dam who work in office and administrative support (10.84%), sales jobs (7.66%), and management occupations (6.80%).

-In terms of college education, Beaver Dam is nearly on par with the US average for all cities of 21.84%: 18.85% of adults 25 and older in Beaver Dam have a bachelor's degree or advanced degree.
+The percentage of adults in Beaver Dam who are college-educated is close to the national average for all communities of 21.84%: 19.02% of the adults in Beaver Dam have a bachelor's degree or advanced degree.

 The people who call Beaver Dam home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Beaver Dam residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Beaver Dam include Irish, Polish, English, and Norwegian.
+The greatest number of Beaver Dam residents report their race to be White, followed by Native American.
+Important ancestries of people in Beaver Dam include Irish, Polish, Norwegian, and English.

 The most common language spoken in Beaver Dam is English.
 Other important languages spoken here include Spanish and German.